 - You are currently on academic suspension.

 - You do not intend to return to the University.

 - You are admitted or plan to enroll in a degree program at another institution.

-- You are participating in the Study Abroad or National Student Exchange program.
+- You are participating in the Study Abroad or National Student Exchange program (check with your advisor).

 *You may not take a leave of absence for your first term at the University.
 Instead, you may need to change your term of admission by contacting the Office of Admissions on your home campus.
 If you are currently taking classes in your first term of enrollment and extenuating circumstances arise, contact your advisor.

 Step 1: Contact your academic advisor and/or college.
 Discuss your options with your advisor or college.
 They can help you decide whether or not you qualify and should apply for a formal leave of absence.

 Step 2: FIll out an Undergraduate Leave of Absence form.
 Obtain a copy of the form from your advisor or advising office.

 Step 3: Cancel your enrollment.
 You must manually cancel or drop your classes in MyU, whether for current or future terms.
 This prevents you from receiving “F” grades.
 Depending on when you cancel your enrollment, you may be responsible for all or part of the tuition and fees (check the cancel/add and refund deadlines).
 Print out a confirmation of the cancellation to keep for your records.

 Step 4: Check on your financial aid.
 Taking a leave of absence may have implications on future financial aid eligibility and student loan repayment.
 You may be required to repay your financial aid, including scholarships, grants, or loans.
 We strongly encourage you to investigate these impacts prior to requesting a leave of absence.